-The split of flexible films applications by industry sector varies across the countries of EU27+3 as illustrated in Figure 7 for the 6 top countries in terms of consumption.
-It reflects overall country's industrial profile, being also influenced by other factors such as consumer behaviour and socio-economic aspects.
+The split of flexible films applications by industry sector Overall, the building & construction and agricultural secvaries across the countries of EU27+3 as illustrated in Figtors have a relatively lower consumption of flexible films when compared to others.
+Spain has the largest share of ure 7 for the 6 top countries in terms of consumption.
+It reflects overall country's industrial profile, being also inflexible films going towards agricultural applications across all the countries due to its prominent agricultural fluenced by other factors such as consumer behaviour and socio-economic aspects. industry.